Z-Wave-Me/Z-Uno-G2-Core/README.md

-# Z-Uno 2 Core
-Core files for Z-Uno 2
+# Core files for Z-Uno 2

 Arduino Board Manager or VS Code is used to install these files.
 Installation guide: https://z-uno.z-wave.me/install